Way late, but better than never

 Opening a space to build alternatives #OMN

-How ingrained the #deathcult mentality has become.
+We do need to stress how ingrained the #deathcult mentality has become.
 After decades of #neoliberal ideology, people have internalized the “no alternative” mindset, making it difficult to embrace radical solutions.
 Moving public opinion, especially outside the #dotcons bubble, requires patience and strategic optimism.
-It’s frustrating when potential allies focus too much on tearing things down instead of building up new, radical paths.
+It’s frustrating when potential allies focus too much on tearing things down instead of building up new, relevant/radical paths.

 How do you think we can inspire collaborative and hopeful action movements, without them getting lost in the negativity?